 Westridge administration and staff have committed to an intensive planning designed around the educational research of John Hattie.
 Through the Data Team process, teachers across grade levels, within the math and ELA content areas will identify high impact teaching strategies, implement these strategies, and utilize common assessments to evaluate the effect size of strategies within their own classroom and Professional Learning Communities (PLC).
 Grade level teams and extended day PLCs will work through the Data Teams process with direct support from the building administrator and outside sources.
-Approved research-based resources will be utilized to support this improvement plan.
-Leadership will provide feedback on the effect instructional strategies including student goal setting, reciprocal teaching, and feedback will be a focus of this improvement plan.
+Approved research-based resources, Professional development in Response to Intervention (RTI) and Virtual Teacher Training will be utilized to support this improvement plan.
+Leadership will provide feedback on the effectiveness of Data Teams in the implementation process.